Beyond Zero Emissions: Research

-BZE’s public research portfolio demonstrates viable pathways for varied sectors of the Australian economy to transition to renewable resources, and provides public policy guidelines to promote this transition.
-The substantiative theme of the research is that policy changes, including grants and levies, can be used to encourage the transformation of Australia’s aging non-renewable power generation and transport systems into compliance with international agreements.
+BZE's public research portfolio demonstrates viable pathways for varied sectors of the Australian economy to transition to renewable resources, and provides public policy guidelines to promote this transition.
+The substantiative theme of the research is that policy changes, including grants and levies, can be used to encourage the transformation of Australia's aging non-renewable power generation and transport systems into compliance with international agreements.
 Much of this research shows that there are significant economic benefits to the transition to zero emissions technology, alongside the mitigation of human impact on the environment.
 The series ofZero Carbon Australia plans cover renewable energy and electricity; energy efficient buildings; sustainable transport; agriculture, farming and land use; and the manufacturing industry.

 Million Jobs Plan

 BZE launched its Million Jobs Plan in June 2020, in response to the global Covid-19 pandemic and the economic crisis which followed.
 The framework for creating 1.8 million jobs was backed by corporate heavyweights Atlassian co-founder, Mike Cannon-Brookes, First State Super CEO, Deanne Stewart, and long-serving corporate director Kevin McCann AO.
-Christiana Figueres, one of the UN architects of the Paris Agreement, joined BZE’s panel discussion for the launch of the Million Jobs Plan from Costa Rica, where a blackout meant that Figueres was only able to continue her involvement due to a home battery system powered by solar.
+Christiana Figueres, one of the UN architects of the Paris Agreement, joined BZE's panel discussion for the launch of the Million Jobs Plan from Costa Rica, where a blackout meant that Figueres was only able to continue her involvement due to a home battery system powered by solar.

-This plan, billed to deliver “deliver one million new, good, secure, well-paying Australian jobs” was the first stage in a campaign to help rebuild the Australian economy from the COVID-19 recession.
+This plan, billed to deliver "deliver one million new, good, secure, well-paying Australian jobs" was the first stage in a campaign to help rebuild the Australian economy from the COVID-19 recession.
 The report identified seven key sectors across the economy for strategic investment over the next five years to maximise impact: Energy, Building, Manufacturing, Transport, Recycling, Land Use and Training, with a focus on counter-urbanisation.
 Jobs will be distributed around Australia, including in cities and regions already under pressure from the closure of traditional heavy industry and manufacturing, historical droughts and fires, and high unemployment.

 Zero Carbon Communities

 Zero Carbon Communities is an ongoing initiative of Beyond Zero Emissions designed to support local communities to reduce emissions and thrive.
 The program provides support and resources to empower local communities.
 Together with Ironbark Sustainability, BZE has developed the Snapshot community climate tool, which provides nationally consistent, community-wide greenhouse gas profiles for every local government area in Australia.

-In 2020, Zero Carbon Communities partnered with the ABC’s series, Fight for Planet A: Our Climate Challenge, and was featured in their Community Solutions Plan.
-The ABC’s three part series explores how humans can all reduce their individual and collective carbon emissions.
+In 2020, Zero Carbon Communities partnered with ABC's series, Fight for Planet A: Our Climate Challenge, and was featured in their Community Solutions Plan.
+The ABC's three part series explores how humans can all reduce their individual and collective carbon emissions.
 It sought to empower and motivate Australians to take action on climate change.